reporting pixel for marketing campaign

 02/21/2020 6:14 pm

-• Testing will only be offered on dates listed on the Fall 2025 – TEAS Exam Testing Schedule.
+• Testing will only be offered on dates listed on the Spring 2026 – TEAS Exam Testing Schedule.

-• On testing day, you are required to bring a valid ID (i.e. RU ID, driver’s license, passport) with a current photograph.
+• Must present a valid ID (i.e. RU ID, driver’s license, passport) with a current photograph, when checking in for exam.

-• ALL testers MUST come with their documentation of payment through SAS.
-If payment has NOT been made and other testers are waiting, the tester without payment will need to reschedule their test.
+• All testers MUST come with documentation of test payment through SAS.
+If payment has not been made, and other testers are waiting, the tester without payment will need to reschedule their test.

 • Use of electronic devices of any kind are prohibited, including during examination breaks.
 Devices include but are not limited to cell phones, digital or smart watches, fitness bands, and any other device with recording, internet, or communication capabilities.
 All devices must be powered off and stored outside of the testing environment.
 If a student is found with any unapproved items after testing begins, the testing session will be terminated immediately.